 According to Section 2(7), "goods means every kind of movable property other than actionable claims and money; and includes stock and shares, growing crops, grass, and things attached to or forming part of the land which are agreed to be severed before sale or under the contract of sale".
 Thus, every kind of movable property except actionable claim and money is regarded as 'goods'.
 Goodwill, trade marks, patents right, copyrights, electricity, water, gas, decree of a court of law are all regarded as goods.
 Shares and stock are also included in goods.
 With regard to growing crops, grass and things attached to or forming part of the land, such things are regarded as goods as soon as they are agreed to be separated from the land.
 Thus where trees were sold so that they could be cut out and separated from the land and then taken away by the buyer, it was held that there was a contract for sale of movable property or goods (Kursell vs Timber Operators & Contractors Ltd).
-But contracts for sale of the sale of coal mine or building stone quarry is not a contract of sale of goods.
+But contracts for sale of things 'forming part of the land itself' are not contracts for sale of goods.
+For example, a contract for the sale of coal mine or building stone quarry is not a contract of sale of goods.